Kubernetes Cluster on Raspberry Pi

 sudo vi /etc/hosts

 This opens the hosts file using vi.
-If you are not familiar with vi, you will scroll to the line beginning with ‘127.0.0.1’ and press the ‘i’ key (which indicates you would like to insert a new line).
+If you are not familiar with vi, you will scroll to the line beginning with ‘127.0.0.1’ for k3s-master and press the ‘i’ key (which indicates you would like to insert a new line).
 I typed the intended IP address of node-1, followed by a tab, and then ‘node-1’.
 Press enter to move to the next line.
 Continue until you have a line for each of the hosts you intend to be part of the cluster.
 It should look similar to this image:

 When you are done, press the ‘Esc’ key and type ‘:wq’ and press enter.